How to Nail Your First Fantasy Football Dynasty or Keeper Draft

 You didn’t have to think too far ahead in a redraft league.
 All you had to worry about on draft day was how a player could help you in your current season.
 Once Week 17 wrapped up, your rental was over.

-After I’ve established my starting lineup and key reserves, I use my late-round picks on lottery tickets.
+After establishing my starting lineup and key reserves, I use my late-round picks on lottery tickets.
 These picks primarily consist of less-heralded first or second-year players who still possess long-term upside.

-For example, a veteran like Larry Fitzgerald might give you a bigger bump in the short-term than a rookie wide receiver.
-But with Fitzgerald entering what could be the final year of his career, you’re better off taking a chance on a rookie like Tee Higgins, Laviska Shenault, or Brandon Aiyuk.
+For example, a veteran might give you a bigger bump in the short-term than a rookie wide receiver.
+But with veterans entering what could be the final years of their career, you’re better off taking a chance on high-upside rookies.
 If nothing else, those younger prospects offer more long-term potential.

 Before your draft begins, build a cheat sheet with this idea in mind.
 The proven studs should always be atop your rankings, but don’t be afraid to elevate younger players you think have breakout potential.
 This is especially true in future dynasty drafts when the top players will likely be off the board.